mrocklin/slides/slides.md

 *   "A Domain-Specific Compiler for Linear Algebra Operations" Fabregat, Bientinesi, 2012  -- AICES
 *   **Theano** - Tensor compiler Python $\rightarrow$ Python/C/CUDA

+Big Ideas

+*   We should formally encode our expertise and distribute it widely
+*   Compilers can go farther than static libraries and scripting languages
+*   Scientific Computing should reconnect with the Programming Languages community

 Software Design
 ===============